 Most lenders allow borrowers to consolidate various types of education debt, such as undergraduate and graduate student loans, including Perkins Loans.
 However, eligibility criteria may vary among lenders.

-It’s important to note that federal loans like direct subsidized or unsubsidized loans are not eligible for private consolidation; they must be consolidated through a federal program instead.
+It’s important to note that federal loans, such as direct subsidized or unsubsidized loans, are not eligible for private consolidation; they must be consolidated through a federal program instead.

 Evaluating Interest Rates and Terms for Consolidation